 invited guests: Christina Phoebe Thomopoulos and Maxime Jean Baptiste

-screening of 2 poetic documentaries which merges questions of belonging, borders and foreign-hood through dreamlike images and fleeting voices
+A dialogue between two filmmakers, the Post Collective and the audience.
+Screening of 2 poetic documentaries which merges questions of belonging, borders, and foreign-hood through dreamlike images and fleeting voices

-16.00 “Nou voix” by Maxime Jean Baptiste (15′)
+– 16.00 “Nou voix” by Maxime Jean Baptiste (15′)

-17.30 discussion with the audience
+– 17.30 discussion with the audience

 Conducted by Mirra Markhaëva